dvodev/books/README.md

 ## Contributions and Community

-If you want to contribute to Frappe Books, please check our [Contribution Guidelines](https://github.com/frappe/books/blob/master/.github/CONTRIBUTING.md).
+If you want to contribute to GDC Management Portal, please check our [Contribution Guidelines](https://github.com/frappe/books/blob/master/.github/CONTRIBUTING.md).
 There are many ways you can contribute even if you don't code:

 1. If you find any issues, no matter how small (even typos), you can [raise an issue](https://github.com/frappe/books/issues/new) to inform us.
 2. You can help us with language support by [contributing translations](https://github.com/frappe/books/wiki/Contributing-Translations).